mikekppp/singleton-swift-macro-mikekppp/README.md

-# ⚙️ Sigleton Macro for Swift classes
+# ⚙️ Singleton Macro for Swift classes

 This repository contains a simple implementation of a swift macro that allows you to create singletons in a more concise way.